divercefi/whitepaper/README.md

 Thus the overall resulting monetary emission on a "macro-economic" level should be the average return of all listed and potential digital asset portfolios in the market.
 For instance, if the total digital asset market capitalization grows by 2% the *EASY* token supply should also grow in a similar fashion by 2%.
 Conversely, if the digital asset market capitalization shrinks by 2% the same percentage of *EASY* tokens should be burned leading to a smaller supply of *EASY* tokens.
 In the latter case, the rate of emission of *EASY* will also become negative during corrections or longer bear market trends resulting in an overall net “burning” of *EASY* tokens.

 The resulting tokeneconomics should result in an overall emission equal to the average return of all portfolios.
 This elasticity of *EASY* monetary supply should enable it to become a **"market-neutral"** digital currency.
-This could lead to *EASY* becoming a **stable digital currency** in the long term following the growth or contraction of the entire digital asset market and well beyond of the entire economy represented through all possible portfolios, spanning well beyond the current crypto-market.
+This could lead to *EASY* becoming a **stable digital currency** in the long term following the growth or contraction of the entire digital asset market and well beyond the entire economy represented through all possible portfolios, spanning well beyond the current crypto-market.

 CryptoEasy will test and monitor closely the emission of *EASY* via the "Proof-of-Return" mechanisms in accordance with the underlying market (e.g., for instance with quantitative simulations).
 Moreover, transaction costs and stability mechanisms introduced in the next section should help to stabilize the emission of *EASY.*

 ##### Transaction Costs and Stability mechanisms

 We have incorporated a safety/ stability mechanism in case the emission percentage of *EASY* diverges too much from the digital asset market growth.
 For instance when portfolio staking on CryptoEasy is not representative of real market portfolio allocation and related frictions/ constraints, or when coordinated market manipulation on certain digital assets/ portfolios takes place.
 This divergence could cause an over-emission of *EASY* tokens during certain time periods.
-This safety mechanism will operate at the level of the transaction costs in the form of a Spread that will not be arbitrary determined but follow by a market-related formula as explained below.
+This safety mechanism will operate at the level of the transaction costs in the form of a Spread that will not be arbitrarily determined but follow by a market-related formula as explained below.

 We define **Spread** as basis points (bps) difference between *EASY* 1h MA returns and 1h MA market returns multiplied by a factor/ function still to be determined.
 For instance, if during a certain time period the market grows by 2% and *EASY* token by 4% we obtain a 200 bps difference that will be multiplied by this  factor/ function still to be determined (e.g., 10^-5).
 Important to note that this factor/ function will be set at the launch of CryptoEasy and will be readjusted over time transparently by voting by all *EASY* token holders